Estimate Time15 min

 Learn more about putting your tax refund to work.

-Changing jobs is a major reason American workers have lost track of nearly 30 million 401(k) accounts.2 If your old 401(k) was with Fidelity, your balance was under $7,000, and your new employer’s retirement plan administrator is in the Portability Services Network, your account may have been automatically transferred to them.
-You can also use a new government toolOpens in a new window to search for old accounts.
-Coming up empty?
-Check back later—the database is limited now but has plans to grow.
+Changing jobs is a major reason American workers have lost track of nearly 32 million 401(k) accounts with assets totaling more than $2 trillion.3 If your old 401(k) was with Fidelity, your balance was under $7,000, and your new employer’s retirement plan administrator is in the Portability Services Network, your account may have been automatically transferred to them.
+You can also use a new government tool to search for old accounts.

 Found an account?
 You could roll it over into an IRA, roll it over into your current workplace plan if you’re allowed, keep it where it is if your former employer allows it, or cash out—though that could lead to taxes and possible penalties.
 Here are the pros and cons to those 4 options.